nsdf-fabric/Easy_CMIP6/README.md

 # Easy_CMIP6
-Easy use of the NEX-GDDP-CMIP6 data
+Easy to use NEX-GDDP-CMIP6 data